X16Community/x16-docs/X16 Reference - Appendix B - VERA Recovery.md

 ### Before You Start

 Before starting, it is recommended to disconnect the Commander X16's PSU's power from the wall socket.
 You will need to reconnect power later, but while connecting the programmer to the system, it is safer to disconnect mains power from the power supply.
-Power is supplied to parts of the main board even when the computer is turned off.
-Additionally, using an anti-static wrist strap connected to electrical ground is recommended while working on sensitive components.
+Power is supplied to parts of the main board even when the computer is turned off.use_directory_urls
 To perform the upgrade, you will need the following:
 - A TL866-3G/T48 programmer
 - The Xgpro software